quarbby/Today-I-learnt/parallelism.md

    - Exploit using pipelining
 - Width of processing pipe (i.e. number of simultaneous instructions, amount of data per instruction)
-   - Increase number of simultaneous instructions (superscalar), or increase amount of data per instruction (vector)
+   - Increase number of simultaneous same instructions (superscalar), increase number of simultaneous different instructions (VLIW), or increase amount of data per instruction (vector)
+- Throughput of processing pipe
+   - Reduce idleness when blocking/waiting by switch in other threads or processes (multithreading)
 - Number of processing pipes (i.e. number of processors)
-   - Increase number of processors
+   - Increase number of processors (multiprocessing)

 The techniques in each cell can be implemented independently of other techniques, i.e. you can have superscalar processing without pipelining.